wlsf82/cv/README.md

 Learn to program in Ruby, a ﬂexible and beginner-friendly language used to create sites like Codecademy.

+This course covers:
+Introduction to Ruby, Control Flow, Looping, Arrays and Hashes, Blocks and Sorting, Hashes and Symbols, Refactoring, Blocks, Procs, and Lambas, and finally, Object-Oriented Programming.

 ### The TDD Course for Beginners: Learn by Practicing 7 katas - [Udemy](https://www.udemy.com/draft/281018/)

 Learn how to do Test Driven Development using Ruby within 4 hours.